krunch3r76/entropythief/README.md

 ```
 ```
 TO DO: a discussion of randomness and the difference between random bits vs random number generators.
-TO DO: windows compatible routines for named pipes and UI TO DO: adjust budget on the fly
+TO DO: modularize view to facilitate porting and daemonization TO DO: windows compatible routines for named pipes (and UI) TO DO: adjust budget on the fly
 TO DO: detail design e.g. my original, self developed mvc model, etc TO DO: develop a market strategy for better rates
 TO DO: video demonstration
+TO DO: improve comments
+TO DO: document flow
 ```
 applications:
 have fun with a unpredictable and exotic stream of 1's and 0's!